 The hybrid Android App will display the Browser Ham Remote Radio Client in a Webview .
 The PTT button in the Webview will toggle the JAVA Speaker/Microphone Audio stream.

 Note: Switching to the Web Audio API, because the latency on the HTML5 <audio> element is just to high.

-Other Remote Ham Radio Experiments
+Other Ham Radio Remote Experiments on this site

 1. Remote Ham Radio WebRTC Audio via a Raspberry Pi

 2. Remote Ham Radio HTML5 Audio via a Raspberry Pi

 3. Raspberry Pi Ham Radio Remote Base via Web Audio API <- You are here